-Atos' Business Partner's Commitment to Integrity establishes requirements that every Atos supplier has to comply with in three areas: human rights, business integrity and environmental impact.
+In 2021, Atos released a new version of the Atos Business Partner's Commitment to Integrity which establishes requirements that every Atos supplier has to comply with in three areas: human rights, business integrity and environmental impact.

-Prevention of forced or compulsory labour, child labour, harassment and discrimination, are part of the human rights requirements that Atos business partners, including suppliers, have to support, respect and encourage to be respected within their supply chain.
+Prevention of forced or compulsory labour, child labour, harassment, discrimination, and respect of employees' individual and collective rights are part of the human rights requirements that Atos business partners, including suppliers, must support, respect and encourage to be respected within their supply chain.